v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/diagnostics-symbol-store-structures.md

 - diagnostics symbol store structures [.NET Framework]
 - structures [.NET Framework debugging] ms.assetid: 0d423791-d40d-45c6-a82b-1a165768d737
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 2e7bd0fabcd4838990ae8704de4f83e9677dbc08
+ms.openlocfilehash: 7d58891be89aef0587922daaec1efaf53829501f
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "61599286"
+ms.locfileid: "74448512"
 ---
 # <a name="diagnostics-symbol-store-structures"></a>Strutture dell'archivio dei simboli di diagnostica
-Questo argomento descrive le strutture non gestite utilizzate dall'API dell'archivio di simboli di diagnostica.
+This topic describes the unmanaged structures that the diagnostics symbol store API uses.

-## <a name="in-this-section"></a>In questa sezione
+## <a name="in-this-section"></a>Contenuto della sezione
  [Struttura CALL_ID](../../../../docs/framework/unmanaged-api/diagnostics/call-id-structure.md)
- Fornisce informazioni relative a una funzione che viene chiamata un debugger.
+ Provides information to a debugger about a function that is being called.

  [Struttura SYMLINEDELTA](../../../../docs/framework/unmanaged-api/diagnostics/symlinedelta-structure.md)
- Fornisce informazioni sul gestore di simboli sui metodi che sono state spostate in seguito a modifiche.
+ Provides information to the symbol handler about methods that were moved as a result of edits.

  [Struttura USER_THREAD](../../../../docs/framework/unmanaged-api/diagnostics/user-thread-structure.md)
- Vengono fornite informazioni a un debugger su un thread.
+ Provides information to a debugger about a thread.

 ## <a name="related-sections"></a>Sezioni correlate
  [Interfacce dell'archivio simboli di diagnostica](../../../../docs/framework/unmanaged-api/diagnostics/diagnostics-symbol-store-interfaces.md)